Legal Advice When Buying A Franchise in the UK (2022)

 Author: John Pratt, Hamilton Pratt Solicitors

-Renewing the franchise agreement
+Renewing the Franchise Agreement

-The overriding objective of providing for a right of renewal in a franchise agreement is to ensure that the franchisee has had the opportunity to recover his franchise specific initial and subsequent investments and to exploit the franchised business for as long as the contract persists.
+The overriding objective of providing for a right of renewal in a franchise agreement is to ensure that the franchisee has had the opportunity to recover their franchise specific initial and subsequent investments and to exploit the franchised business for as long as the contract persists.

-The BFA's view
+The bfa's view

 Whilst the European Code of Ethics for Franchising does not require a franchise agreement to contain a right of renewal, the British Franchise Associations' (bfa) takes the view that so long as the parties both discharge their obligations, the franchise relationship should be capable of continuing on a long term basis.